 - What route are you taking?

-I’ve learned that one needs to be flexible on a trip such as this.
-I’m currently following Highway 60, aiming in the general direction of Cincinnati (where my son lives).
-From there I plan to head toward Pennsylvania and New Jersey, and then catch a ferry to New York, walk across the Brooklyn Bridge (I was born in Brooklyn), and then walk south to Coney Island.
+I’ve learned that one needs to be flexible on a trip such as this, and I’ve changed my projected route several times.
+Currently, I’m heading north from Oklahoma through Kansas to just south of Kansas City.
+Then I plan to walk east, mostly on Highway 50, to Cincinnati (where my son lives).
+From there my direction will be toward Pennsylvania and New Jersey, catch a ferry (or ride) to New York, walk across the Brooklyn Bridge (I was born in Brooklyn), and then walk south to Coney Island.
 Ocean to Ocean.
 That’s the plan, but I will continue to re-evaluate the route as necessary, so don’t be surprised if it changes.
 Wish me luck!